-A. As to the election of directors under Proposal No. 1, you may vote "For" the election of each of the nominees proposed by the Board, or "Withhold" for one or more of the nominees being proposed.
-Directors will be elected by a plurality of votes at the meeting.
+A. As to the election of a director under Proposal No. 1, you may vote "For" the election of the nominee proposed by the Board, or "Withhold" for the nominee being proposed.
+The director will be elected by a plurality of votes at the Annual Meeting.

-With respect to Proposal No. 2 (ratification of the appointment of our independent registered accounting firm), Proposal No. 3 (the non-binding vote on executive compensation), Proposal No. 5 (reverse stock split), and Proposal No. 6 (2016 Equity Incentive Plan), you may vote "For" or "Against" or "Abstain" for each proposal.
+With respect to Proposal No. 2 (ratification of the appointment of our independent registered accounting firm), Proposal No. 3 (Reverse Stock Split), Proposal No. 4 (2018 Equity Incentive Plan) and Proposal No. 5 (Company Name Change) you may vote "For" or "Against" or "Abstain" for each proposal.
 Each proposal will be approved if a majority of the votes cast at the Annual Meeting vote in favor of such proposal.